ddalairac/course-ai/docs/llm_intro.md

 ## Transformer

 The **Transformer** is the core architecture behind models like GPT, BERT, and many other modern language models.
-It was introduced in the paper *“Attention is All You Need”* (Vaswani et al., 2017) and revolutionized natural language processing due to its efficiency and ability to capture complex word relationships without processing sequences in order.
+It was introduced in the paper *"Attention is All You Need"* (Vaswani et al., 2017) and revolutionized natural language processing due to its efficiency and ability to capture complex word relationships without processing sequences in order.

 ### Key Characteristics